 Chapter 13 Bankruptcy Attorneys in Morristown

-If your level of income prevents you from filing a Chapter 7 petition, you may choose to pursue debt relief by filing for Chapter 13 bankruptcy.
+Chapter 13 is a form of personal bankruptcy available to individuals.
+If your level of income prevents you from filing a Chapter 7 bankruptcy petition, you may choose to pursue debt relief by filing for Chapter 13 bankruptcy.
 You could also choose this option if you have assets that are not protected under Chapter 7 exemptions.

-We also feel it's extremely important for our clients to know about the prevalence of myths surrounding bankruptcy.
+We feel it is extremely important for our clients to know about the prevalence of myths surrounding bankruptcy.
 One of the first things we do when we meet with new clients is to go over these misconceptions and clear them up.

-The following is a list of corrections to some of the most common myths people encounter when researching Chapter 7 and Chapter 13 bankruptcy options:
+The following is a list of corrections to some of the most common myths people encounter when researching Chapter 13 bankruptcy options:

 - Filing a bankruptcy does not permanently ruin your credit.
 You can learn how to rebuild credit after bankruptcy from our trusted advisors.